bionicdl-sustech/DeepClawBenchmark/doc/deepclawdoc/docs/install.md

 The DeepClaw is a benchmarking model zoo that functions as a Reconfigurable Robotic Manipulation System for Robot Learning.
 The main homepage for Julia can be found at [deepclaw.ancorasir.com](https://deepclaw.ancorasir.com/).
 This is the GitHub repository of DeepClaw source code, including instructions for installing and using DeepClaw, below.

-> NOTE: as of now, DeepClaw framework has been tested with Python 3.7 and Ubuntu 18.04 LTS.
->

 ## Requirements

 In the current release, support is provided for a baseline setup with UR10e, HandE, and RealSense D435.
 The dependencies of DeepClaw are showed below: